onsi/ginkgo/docs/index.md

 - `--cover` and `--coverprofile=cover.profile` will compute coverage scores and generate a single coverage file for all your specs.
 - `--race` will run the race detector.
 - `--trace` will instruct Ginkgo to generate a stack trace for all failures (instead of simply including the location where the failure occurred).
 This isn't usually necessary but can be helpful in CI environments where you may not have access to a fast feedback loop to iterate on and debug code.
 - `--json-report=report.json` will generate a JSON formatted report file.
 You can store these off and use them later to get structured access to the suite and spec results.
+Alternatively (or in addition) you can use `--junit-report=report.xml` to generate JUnit-formatted reports; these are compatible with several existing CI systems.
 - `--timeout` allows you to specify a timeout for the `ginkgo` run.
 The default duration is one hour, which may or may not be enough!
 - `--poll-progress-after` and `--poll-progress-interval` will allow you to learn where long-running specs are getting stuck.
 Choose a values for `X` and `Y` that are appropriate to your suite.
 A long-running integration suite, for example, might set `X` to `120s` and `Y` to `30s` - whereas a quicker set of unit tests might not need this setting.
 Note that if you precompile suites and run them from a different directory relative to your source code, you may also need to set `--source-root` to enable Ginkgo to emit source code lines when generating progress reports.